-This part of the section 172 statement describes how the Board has had regard to the Company's stakeholders and other matters to be considered under section 172(1) of the Act in some of the key decisions taken by the Board during the year.
-The Group Board continues to review its processes to ensure that a formal analysis is carried out of how material decisions that it is required to approve will impact the Group's and individual subsidiaries key stakeholders groups.
-During 2021, this included rolling out new reporting templates across the Group, including to subsidiaries, to improve the quality of information received by the Board.
+This part of the section 172 statement describes how the Board has had regard to the Company's stakeholders and other matters to be considered under section 172 (1) of the Act in some of the key decisions taken by the Board during the year.
+The Group Board continues to review it's processes to ensure that a formal analysis is carried out of how material decisions that it is required to approve will impact the Group's and individual subsidiaries' key stakeholder groups.